 Instructions

-- In a large bowl mix together the marinade ingredients: cornstarch, sugar, baking soda, soy sauce, vegetable oil and water.
-Add the bite size chicken pieces into bowl and stir to coat.
+- In a large bowl mix together the chicken marinade ingredients: chicken thighs, cornstarch, sugar, baking soda, soy sauce, vegetable oil and water.
+Stir to fully coat the chicken.
 Set aside.

 - Heat up 1 tablespoon vegetable oil in a large skillet over medium high heat.
-Add the chicken, it's marinade and 1/2 of the sauce mixture.
-Keep cooking until chicken is fully cooked, about 4-6 minutes per side, making sure to stir often to prevent sticking.
+Add the chicken, it's marinade and 1/2 of the brown sauce mixture.
+Keep cooking until chicken is fully cooked, about 8-10 minutes, making sure to stir often to prevent sticking.

-- Add broccoli, green pepper, sugar snap peas, remaining sauce and 3/4 cup water (or chicken broth).
+- Add broccoli, green pepper, remaining brown sauce and chicken broth.
 Bring to a boil and cook for 5-7 minutes or until the sauce thickens up and broccoli is tender.

 Barb says